anjlab/csv2db/README.md

 `batchSize` size of INSERT/UPDATE batches.
 Default value is 100.

+`limit` number of top records to process.
+Default is 0: no limit.

 `csvOptions` is a set of options supported by http://opencsv.sourceforge.net, here's the defaults:
 ``` json
 {